 Many dedicated men and women serve our community in distinguished and vitally important jobs in the criminal justice and fire science professions.
 We invite you to join us at the School of Justice, where tradition, excellence and innovation come together to provide an outstanding educational and training experience.

 The mission of Miami Dade College’s School of Justice is to provide accessible, affordable and innovative education, training and assessment programs to produce highly qualified professionals for both the public and private sectors.

 Since 1971, Miami Dade College and the School of Justice have taken a leadership role in the development and preparation of public safety professionals.
 Expanding from its humble beginnings, the School of Justice now provides educational and training opportunities to more than 12,000 individuals annually in the following areas:

-- Advance Specialize “In-service" courses for law enforcement and corrections
+- Advanced, specialized “in-service" courses for law enforcement and corrections

 - Security courses, licensing and certification

 - Assessment Center providing selection and promotional services two public safety agencies

 Faculty and staff at Miami Dade College’s School of Justice have developed an academic approach that utilizes formal assessment tools to measure student success.
 The following five program learning outcomes were adopted for the School of Justice’s academic programs:

 - Data: Students will use data to support criminal justice policy development.